IDMNYU/webDev_A_Fall2020/week13/README.md

 You will create a concept + wireframe(s) for the different layout of your pages.
 You must create a webpage that acts as a project proposal slide deck - explains your site  + includes relevant details.
 Create a slide only deck for your + host it on your class site.

-Slide project proposal presentations + user testing will be Monday November 30 - please post a link to your presentation [here](https://github.com/IDMNYU/webDev_C_Fall2020/wiki/***-Final-Projects).
+Slide project proposal presentations will be Monday November 30 - please post a link to your presentation [here](https://github.com/IDMNYU/webDev_A_Fall2020/wiki/***-Final-Projects).
+Teh next two classes will be for user testing, skill sharing + code studio.
 In breakout rooms you will present and user test your project with your classmates.
 Everyone must participate, giving + receiving feedback.

 Your Final Must be a CONTEMPORARY Web Page.
 This means responsive and using semantic HTML 5.
 I am not setting a page # requirement, but will be looking for evidence that you put effort into making the most technically + aesthetically sophisticated project you can.